sethmerck/Teach-Me-Grappling-Analytics/README.md

 **Auto_Update**

 I also would like to link to something like a Google Sheet instead of a csv and use a platform such as Heroku to routinely run the scraping script to update the google sheet.
-The Google Sheet then gets routinely read to update the figures automatically.
+The Google Sheet then is routinely read to update the figures automatically.